apache/bigtop/bigtop-packages/src/charm/hive/layer-hive/README.md

 execution on large datasets stored in Hadoop's HDFS.
 Learn more at [hive.apache.org](http://hive.apache.org).

-This charm provides the Hive command line interface and the HiveServer2 service.
+This charm deploys the Hive component of the Apache Bigtop platform and provides the Hive command line interface and the HiveServer2 service.

 ## Usage